arifszn/gitprofile/README.md

   <a href="#arifszn"><img src="https://arifszn.github.io/assets/img/drop-shadow.png" width="60%" alt="Shadow"/></a>
 </p>

+What if you could create your portfolio in 5 minutes just by providing your GitHub username and even host it without any cost?
+Do you want to display your skills, job history, education, or even blog posts on your website?
+Introducing **GitProfile**.

 **GitProfile** is an easy to use portfolio builder where you can create a portfolio page automatically by just providing your GitHub username.
-Also, you have the option to highlight your details, job history, education history, skills, and recent blog posts.

-This project is built using React.js on top of Vite.js.
-But it's not necessary at all to have knowledge on these to get you started.
+It is built using React.js on top of Vite.js.
+But it's not necessary to have knowledge on these to get you started.
 You can make your own copy with zero coding experience.

 **Features:**